joussy/bonjourtravail/README.md

 # BonjourTravail

 ### Docker
-Edit .env file to provide Pole Emploi API Client credentials, then use docker-compose to start up BonjourTravail
+Edit .env file to provide Pole Emploi API Client credentials, then use docker-compose to start BonjourTravail

 `$ docker-compose up`